mozman/ezdxf/docs/source/dxfentities/3dface.rst

 .. module:: ezdxf.entities

-A 3DFACE is real 3D solid filled triangle or quadrilateral.
+A 3DFACE (`DXF Reference`_) is real 3D solid filled triangle or quadrilateral.
 Access vertices by name (:code:`entity.dxf.vtx0 = (1.7, 2.3)`) or by index (:code:`entity[0] = (1.7, 2.3)`).

 ======================== ==========================================